petr-kalinin/progtexts2/python_basics_en/5_float.rst

 that exactly ``x == y - eps``.)
 (In advanced tasks, more complex techniques may be needed, but we won't discuss them now.)

-In some simplest tasks, such an ``eps`` can be calculated precisely.
+In some simplest tasks such an ``eps`` can be calculated precisely.
 For example, let the problem be like: "Three numbers :math:`a`, :math:`b` and :math:`c` are given, each is no more than 1000, and each has no more than 3 digits after the decimal point.
 Check if it is true that :math:`a + b = c`."
 From the discussed above